itsgudenuf/yiimp_install_script/README.md

 USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 Only!

+_The install will take about 20 minutes depending on the speed of the computer you might want to install screen and run this inside a screen session if remote_

 Before you start I recommend you
 - apt update && apt upgrade -y
 - Take a snapshot just incase something goes wrong